AndlyticsProject/andlytics/README.md

-andlytics
+Andlytics
 =========

-Project imported from last source code released by Timelappse with fix by Maurizio Pinotti (@wwtwister).
+Project imported from last source code released by Timelappse (@andlytics) with fix by Maurizio Pinotti (@wwtwister).

 Track your Android app's statistics.